gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Key Registry {#ssec-iana-groupcomm-key-registry}

-IANA is asked to register the following entry in the "ACE Groupcomm Key" Registry defined in Section 9.1 of {{I-D.palombini-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the "ACE Groupcomm Key" Registry defined in Section 9.1 of {{I-D.ietf-ace-key-groupcomm}}.

 *  Name: Group_OSCORE_Security_Context object
 *  Key Type Value: TBD